immunant/c2rust/README.md

 is ultimately to produce a 1-1 translation into Rust.
 Therefore, the resulting output will never be completely idiomatic.

-Fortunately, the C2Rust project does not solely consist of a translator.
+Since unsafe "C code in Rust" isn't the final goal, the C2Rust project isn't just a translator.
 There are two other major
 components: a refactoring tool & cross checking plugin.
 These two tools can be used side by side to incrementally idiomize and validate that your Rust code functions just like the original C, respectively.